eea/volto-eea-design-system/website/docs/md_components/button_components/usage_markdown.md

 - Do not use for navigation
 - Don't use an icon when it is not relevant or necessary to the action

-# Call to action (CTA) button

-Call to action button (CTA) captures users' attention in a web page.
-To perform an action or to visit another page for more information.
-The visual style has bright background colour and a high contrast label to indicate the importance of the action.

-## Do's

-- Ensure the button directs to a pre-defined goal, such as 'Search by priority'

-## Don'ts

-- Do not use more than once per page (except where the main action or user goal is repeated on the same page)

-## When to use

-- For promoting a message, or highly important content you want to draw users' attention

-## When not to use

-- Do not use for site navigation purpose

-# Text Link Button
+# Text link Button
 Use for low-emphasis actions or for buttons that could have a long length text.
 It can be grouped with other buttons or placed independently.
 ## When to use

-- Use with low emphasis in a button group
+- use with low emphasis in a button group
-- Use on pages/cards when the main focus should be the content and not the button
+- use on pages/cards when the main focus should be the content and not the button
-- When there is a single action intended
+- when there is a single action intended
 ## When not to use

-- Do not use for navigation purpose
+- do not use for navigation purpose